Mint: Substitutes, Benefits, Flavor, And Uses In Cooking

 Uses and Benefits

-Mint is excellent for flavoring smoothies, juices, and all types of beverages.
+Mint is excellent for flavoring smoothies, juices, and beverages.
 Works well as a complementary ingredient to savory flavors in a variety of dishes as well.

-Just cut the fresh mint leaves in ribbons and add them to recipes.
-A stalk with few tender leaves makes a wonderful topping on desserts and cold beverages.
+Just cut the fresh mint leaves into ribbons and add them to recipes.
+A stalk with a few tender leaves makes a wonderful topping on desserts and cold beverages.
 Similarly, dried mint leaves are a good addition to stew or sauce as it simmers.
-Mint tea is a herbal tea made by infusing mint leaves in hot water that provides several health benefits.
+Mint tea is an herbal tea made by infusing mint leaves in hot water that provides several health benefits.

 The mint extract works well to give a minty flavor to confections, baked goods, or hot chocolate.